rudresh051/DevOps/GoogleCloudAssociateEngineerCourse/File003.md

-# Google Cloud Fundamentals
+# Section 3 - Google Cloud Fundamentals(Overview)
+Later we will dive deep into all of these

-## Google Cloud Global Infrastructure
+## 1. Google Cloud Global Infrastructure

 ![alt text](image-4.png)